Continent urinary diversion (internal pouch)

 Why you might have this surgery?

-Your surgeon might ask you to choose which type of urinary diversion you have.
-Or they might recommend one type of diversion over another because of where your cancer is.
-Or because of other health conditions you have.
+Your surgeon might ask you to choose which type of urinary diversion you want to have.
+They might recommend one type of diversion over another because of where your cancer is or your general health.

 Your surgeon might suggest a continent urinary diversion if: